Forest Circuit Notices 35/33

 Prayer List:

 We remember all communities affected by gun and knife violence, both in the UK and throughout the world.
 Be with these communities, as they come to terms with these events, those who mourn loved ones and their community leaders as they support those who have been affected by these incidents.
-We think of the family and community in Sheffield following the stabbing of a 15-year-old whilst at school; then the mass shootings in Sweden.

 We pray for our minister Revd Oseias and his family.